 Lasagna is one of my favorite dinners, especially in the colder months.
-While lasagna tastes great and is a great meal to serve for a large family, it’s time consuming to put together.
+While lasagna tastes wonderful and is a great meal to serve for a large family, it’s time consuming to put together.
 Lasagna roll ups are a bit easier to handle and have all the same flavors as your traditional lasagna, without as much fuss.
 Combining all the filling ingredients instead of having to layer them saves quite a bit of time in this family favorite.

 This first set of a pictures is simply a tip.
 Whenever your recipe called for chopped or minced garlic, don’t wrestle with trying to peel the skins off.
 Simply lay your knife down flat on top of the garlic clove, hit it a couple of times with the heel of your hand, then lift the skin right off and get to mincing!